fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_rl/sub/03_env.rst

 Both Environment and EnvModel classes inherit a common base class EnvBase and its fundamental properties, e.g. state and action space definition, reset the corresponding environment method, state transition method, etc.

-There are three main possibilities to set up an environment in MLPro, such as,
+There are two main possibilities to set up an environment in MLPro, such as,

 .. toctree::
    :maxdepth: 1

    env/customenv
-   env/customenvmodel
    env/pool

 Alternatively, you can also :ref:`reuse available environments from 3rd-party packages via wrapper classes <target-package-third>` (currently available: OpenAI Gym or PettingZoo).